Building a Plant Centred Pantry: Oats

 - One of my faves!
 This one is for those of us wanting to save time in the A.M. and great for warmer weather.

-- Combine 1/3 cup oats (not steel cut) with 1 cup of your favourite milk, and any desired, flavourings in a mason jar and place in the fridge.
+- Combine 1/3 cup oats (though not steel cut) with 1 cup of your favourite milk, and any desired, flavourings in a mason jar and place in the fridge.
 Then, just grab and go in the morning.

-Try this yummy recipe, with fresh plums and oolong tea.
+Ready to try them?
+Opt for this yummy overnight oat recipe, with fresh plums and oolong tea.